What Is Spermicide?

 Many forms of spermicides are effective for only 1 hour after they are inserted.
 More spermicide should be used if more than 1 hour passes before sex, or if a couple is going to have sex again.
 A girl shouldn't douche for at least 6 hours after a couple has sex using spermicide as birth control.

-How Well Does Spermicide Work?
+How Well Does Spermicide Work to Prevent Pregnancy?

 Over the course of a year, about 28 out of 100 typical couples who use spermicide will have an accidental pregnancy.